Piotr1215/cloudrumble/docs/README.md

 Docker stack is very similar to docker compose with key difference being that **docker compose defines containers** while **docker stack defines services**.
 Swarm also provides commands to work with stacks directly.

+Useful Stack commands

+- `docker stack deploy -c <compose file>` - deploy the new stack or update
+- `docker stack services` - list services in the stack
+- `docker stack ps` - list the tasks in the stack
+- `docker stack rm` - remove the stack
+- `docker stack ls` - List stack

 #### Difference between docker stack ls and docker stack ps

 `docker stack ls` - lists all the stacks